 Compiled legislative histories usually include bills, Congressional Record debates, reports and hearings.
 For detailed information on the federal legislative process and on finding legislative history information, consult our Legislative History Research Guide.
 Good starting places for legislative history research include:

-This guide makes no attempt to detail proposed immigration bills.
-Rather, a search for "immigration" in Thomas' Legislation in Current Congress database will retrieve these bills and provide their status.
-Additionally, here are other that monitor proposed legislation:
+This guide makes no attempt to detail proposed immigration bills; rather, a search for "immigration" in Congress.gov with "Current Congress" selected will retrieve these bills and provide their status.
+Additional tools you can use to monitor proposed legislation include:

 Congressional Research Service (CRS), the research arm of the Library of Congress, provides authoritative, objective, and nonpartisan research and analysis to committees and members of the House of Representatives and the Senate, regardless of party and affiliation.
 CRS produces new research as issues develop or are anticipated, and their reports are designed specifically to meet the needs of Congress.
 CRS research, while on a variety of topics, falls under five divisions: American Law; Domestic Social Policy; Foreign Affairs, Defense and Trade; Government and Finance; and Resources, Science, and Industry.